19hours/sg-statutes/Acts/Land Titles Act.md

 (c) such particulars, as the Registrar thinks fit, of —

-(i) other estates or interests, if any, affecting the land; and
+(i) other estates or interests, if any, affecting the land;

+[35/2010 wef 17/01/2011]

-(ii) other information, if any, that relates to the land or any estate or interest therein and is included in that record under this Act or any other written law or an instrument made under such written law,
+(ii) other information, if any, that relates to the land or any estate or interest therein and is included in that record under this Act or any other written law or an instrument made under such written law ; and

+[35/2010 wef 17/01/2011]

+(iii) any notice which the Registrar is required to enter on the land-register in respect of the land, any estate or interest therein or any subdivided lot thereof under the Residential Property Act (Cap.
+274),

+[35/2010 wef 17/01/2011]

 and by allocating a distinctive reference to the record so made.